JoshBolitho/CodeBot/Guide.md

 |Float    |Yes - if string is valid float e.g. "3.9"  |No  | Yes |Yes |

 ### Images
-BotScript has support for image variables, which can be rendered to the canvas and displayed along with the text output.
+BotScript has support for image values, which can be rendered to the canvas and displayed along with the text output.

 Images are essentially big 2D arrays of pixels, where each pixel is located at an x,y coordinate, and stores an array of integers representing its colour in RGB.
 #### Create an image